adelriosantiago/adelriosantiago-blog/design-consistency/eng.md

 •	Before I start let me warn you about one thing: I am not a designer!
 •	Before I try to explain this design factor let me warn you that I’m not a designer, I’m an engineer (I got a B.S. in Electronics), still I’ve always been very interested in design
 •	Now, let warn you that I am not a designer
-•	I’m not a designer (I got a B.S. in Electronics) and still I know
+•	I’m not a designer (I got a B.S. in Electronics)
 •	I’ve seen so many designs